guildai/guild.ai/pages/docs/intro.md

 wget https://raw.githubusercontent.com/guildai/examples/master/fashion/fig.py
 ```

-When all of the required files are downloaded, your project structure should be:
+When the required files are downloaded, your project structure should
+be:

 <div class="file-tree">
 <ul>